Green Street 2: Stand Your Ground

-Green Street 2: Stand Your Ground (also known as Green Street 2 and Green Street Hooligans 2: Stand Your Ground) is a 2009 drama film directed by Jesse V. Johnson and written by T. Jay O'Brien.
+Green Street 2: Stand Your Ground (also known as Green Street 2, Hooligans 2:Stand Your Ground and Green Street Hooligans 2: Stand Your Ground) is a 2009 drama film directed by Jesse V. Johnson and written by T. Jay O'Brien.

 It is a sequel to the 2005 film Green Street.
 Green Street 3: Never Back Down followed in 2013.

 Plot

 Dave Bjorno, along with other members of the Green Street Elite, are arrested for participating in the fight at the end of the first film, and end up being sent to a tough prison.
 In prison, the GSE quickly discover the brutality of life on the inside, as they are constant targets of the superior numbered and better-financed Chelsea crew.
 After a quick brawl, the GSE get blamed for the assault and are transported to another prison where a huge number of Bushwackers are waiting for them.
 Soon after arrival the crew meet up with Marc and his crew, who declare their intentions to make the GSE's time in the prison a real misery.
 After throwing an insult about their deceased leader, Pete, they fight, are restrained and are, once again, blamed for the incident.

 Soon after, Dave meets up with some Russian supporters, who offer him advice about surviving in prison.
 They soon find out that this is not easy, because the Bushwackers are aided by a high ranking prison officer, Veronica, who flagrantly abuses her power to aid them, and also provides them with cigarettes and drugs.
 She also gives them a key to go where they want, which they use to attack a GSE member in Segregation, who is only narrowly rescued by an officer, Officer Mason, who also aids the GSE.
 They also use this key to gain access to and punish inmates who either cross them or do not follow on with payments.

 The GSE realize that in order to survive, they need to stand their ground and, with the assistance of Dave, they corner and assault two of the Millwall fans.
 Soon after this Marc threatens Dave.
 Dave uses Marc's tactic against him and by beating up the Millwall fans and pretending to be the victims.
 Angered, Marc gains access to segregation where Dave is sleeping after being sent there and assaults him.
 However, after one too many Pete taunts, Dave gains the upper hand and is seen to be winning the brawl until Veronica and several police officers break it up.